maybebyte/anthesis/dns-sinkhole.md

 ## Automation

-Create `/etc/sysadm` and move `genblock.pl` and a list of blocklist URLs there (a different directory is fine, too.
+Create `/etc/sysadm` and move `genblock` and a list of blocklist URLs there (a different directory is fine, too.
 This is just what I use).

 	# mkdir -m 700 /etc/sysadm
-	# mv genblock.pl /etc/sysadm/
+	# mv genblock /etc/sysadm/
 	# mv blocklist_urls /etc/sysadm/

 [`cron(8)`](https://man.openbsd.org/cron) can handle the automation.
 To generate a new blocklist weekly for `unbound` and check for validity before restarting DNS, add this to `/etc/weekly.local`.

-	# For genblock.pl.
+	# For genblock.
 Does blocklist handling so the script doesn't have
 	# to.
 Generates blocklist from content of URLs and reloads daemons.
 	/bin/test -e /etc/blocklist.txt \
 		&& /bin/mv /etc/blocklist.txt /etc/blocklist.txt.bak

 	/usr/bin/xargs -- /usr/bin/ftp -o - -- < /etc/sysadm/blocklist_urls \
-		| /etc/sysadm/genblock.pl -t unbound > /etc/blocklist.txt
+		| /etc/sysadm/genblock -t unbound > /etc/blocklist.txt

 	# https://support.mozilla.org/en-US/kb/canary-domain-use-application-dnsnet
 	echo 'local-zone: "use-application-dns.net" always_refuse' >> /etc/blocklist.txt